 – Patients about to undergo treatment for cancer (male and female)

 – Patients with medical conditions (auto-immune diseases such as lupus)

-– Patients with genetic diseases that affects future fertility
+– Patients with genetic diseases that affect future fertility

 – Women delaying having children (women who cannot see themselves becoming pregnant for a few years).